BlueZeeKing/BlueZeeKing/README.md

 - 📫 How to reach me: Through an issue on any repository
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like cats
-- 💻 Languages I know: Python, HTML, CSS, JS, Arduino(C), some PHP, and some C++
+- 💻 Languages I know: Python, HTML, CSS, JS, Arduino(C), Java, some PHP, and some C++